Abhinavpatra/Help/README.md

 - Use AI Tools, use it to learn and understand concepts that you find difficult, i often use the prompt : "Explain this topic to me as if I am a 14 year old", or have engaging conversations with the AI to resolve your doubts and queries, and if that fails i have a linkedin which is always online.
 - Don't pay for Internships, anyone or anything asks you to pay or share posts on wp groups, is not a real internship, they are just selling you a cheap course at a marked up price, i would kill myself but do those, do it at your own risk.
 - if someone tells you that they will start "coding" from next year, ignore them, and focus on your own thing.
 They are never starting.
+- Plan, fail and remake projects with your friends with similar interests, even if they are from school.

  Just have discipline, first few weeks will decide most of your college life, it is like a pattern which simply repeat itself over the course of the next 4 years.When you read this, You will probably still be reeling from the shock of seeing this college, so throw yourself into one of these topics or just go for a run, it helps, you can join me.
 Try to focus on things that matter and decide how much fun(scrolling reels) you want to have.

+for all: freecodecamp;

+Full-stack/Front-end/Backend: Chai aur code(Hitesh choudhary), Harkirat singh; Look into Figma and UI.UX.
+DSA: Striver sheet, Codehelp, CodeWithHarry,
+Web3: Codeater
+Projects: Clever Programmer
+Cybersecurity: Hak5